osstotalsoft/platform-controllers/README.md

 - `scriptContent`: The content of the PowerShell script to be executed.
 - `scriptArguments`: The arguments to be passed to the PowerShell script.
 These should match the parameters defined in the scriptContent.
-- `managedIdentity`: The Azure Resource Manager (ARM) identifier of the managed identity used to run the script.
 - `domainRef`: The reference to the domain that the user belongs to.
 - `platformRef`: The reference to the platform that the user belongs to.
 - `forceUpdateTag`: Update this value to trigger the script even if the content or args are unchanged